alexmortelsison/Quiz-App-Multiple-Choice/README.md

 Install dependencies: npm install or yarn install Start the development server: npm start or yarn start Open your web browser and visit http://localhost:3000 to view the app.
-Usage
-[Provide instructions on how to use the app, including any necessary setup or prerequisites] [Include screenshots or gifs demonstrating the app's functionality] Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

 Fork the repository.